Barbara McLachlan

 Barbara McLachlan is an American politician, educator, and former journalist serving as a member of the Colorado House of Representatives.
-She represents District 59, which covers Archuleta, Gunnison, Hinsdale, La Plata, Ouray, and San Juan counties.
+She represents District 59, which covers Archuleta, La Plata, San Juan, and part of Montezuma counties.

 Early life and education

 Hall McLachlan was born in Lakewood, Colorado.
 She received a bachelor's degree in journalism from Colorado State University, a bachelor's degree in English from Fort Lewis College, a master's degree in learning and teaching from Regis University, and a certificate in college counseling from the University of California, Los Angeles.

 Career

 Prior to entering politics, McLachlan worked as a Durango High School and as an independent college consultant.
 She had previously worked as a journalist for the Durango Herald.

 McLachlan was elected to the Colorado House of Representatives in 2016, winning with 50.73% of the vote over incumbent Republican J. Paul Brown.
 McLachlan serves on the House Education Committee and the House Transportation & Energy Committee.
 She is the chair of the House Education Committee.